-Genia Bettencourt is a Postdoctoral Research Associate for the Center for Student Success Research (CSSR) at UMass Amherst and instructor for the Graduate Certificate in Higher Education Leadership.
-Genia earned a Ph.D. in Higher Education from the University of Massachusetts Amherst in 2019.
-Her research interests include the college access, equity, and success of marginalized students within higher education, particularly focused on social class, race, gender, and (dis)ability.
+Genia Bettencourt is a Research Affiliate with the Center for Student Success Research (CSSR) at UMass Amherst and instructor with the Graduate Certificate in Higher Education Leadership and Administration.
+She earned a Ph.D. in Higher Education and a graduate certificate in Social Justice Education from UMass Amherst.
+Her research centers on equity for marginalized populations within higher education by focusing on issues of social class, college access, student activism, and STEM learning.
 Genia has a background in student affairs and social justice education, with work experience in residential life, student leadership, and pre-college programs.

 Social class, students with disabilities, college access, marginalized student populations, student activism, STEM learning, qualitative research

 Bettencourt, G. M. (2020).
 “When I think about working-class, I think about people that work for what they have”: How working-class students engage in meaning-making about their social class identity.
 Journal of College Student Development, 61(2), 22-38. https://doi.org/10.1353/csd.2020.0015

 Bettencourt, G. M., Manly, C. A., Kimball, E., & Wells, R. S. (2020).
 STEM degree completion and first-generation college students.
 A cumulative disadvantage approach to the outcomes gap.
 Review of Higher Education, 43(3), 753-779. https://doi.org/10.1353/rhe.2020.0006